Context and objective

 Late in 2021, further actions are planned: endowing Saourin Kaihi, Douzou and Kore Gabass with health cabins, and creating further lines to load cellular phones in the six other health cabins already fitted out with solar panels.
 A training session is planned for maintenance staff.

-Endowing a selected village with solar lamps.
+Equipping a pilot village with solar lamps

 Plate-forme multifonctionnelle innovante de Gofawa